bigbadcon/bbc-11ty/src/hotel.md

 title: Hotel
 description: Big Bad Con will be hosted at the Hyatt Regency San Francisco Airport
 ogImage: "/images/hyatt-768x419.jpg"
-navGroup: ''
+navGroup: Attend
 navTitle: ''
-order:
+order: 1
-icon: ''
+icon: hotel

 ---
 Big Bad Con will be hosted by the